ahmaaaT/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+#!/bin/bash

+chown --from=guillaume betty hello

+# Write a script that will play the StarWars IV episode in the terminal.

+#!/bin/bash

+telnet towel.blinkenlights.nl